fidlabs/bandwidth-measurement-system/README.md

 ## Dev Setup

 1. `cp .env.example .env` to create the env file
-1. `docker compose up -d` to start the RabbitMQ and PostgresSQL containers
+1. `ln -s "$PWD" /tmp/bms` to create symlink to shared storage between the scheduler and the host
-1. `cargo run --bin scheduler` to start the scheduler
+1. `docker compose up -d rabbitmq` to start the RabbitMQ (needs to be started before the application)
-1. `WORKER_NAME=worker1 WORKER_TOPICS=all,europe,poland cargo run --bin worker` to start first worker
+1. `docker compose up -d` to start the PostgresSQL, scheduler and static worker
-1. `WORKER_NAME=worker2 WORKER_TOPICS=all,europe,spain cargo run --bin worker` to start second worker
+1. `WORKER_NAME=worker_manual WORKER_TOPICS=all,europe,poland cargo run --bin worker` to start additional worker

 ## RabbitMQ Communication